Develop an API Proxy¶

 -

-If you are signing in to the Choreo Console for the first time, create an organization as follows:
+If you're signing in to the Choreo Console for the first time, create an organization:

 - Enter a unique organization name.
 For example,